NISH1001/NISH1001.github.io/_posts/2017-08-20-decorator-in-python.markdown

     return "{0} --> {1}".format(name, level)
 ```

 Did you notice anything?
-We took the first version of the decorator `evolve` and reanmed it to `inner`.
+We took the first version of the decorator `evolve` and renamed it to `inner`.
 And then we wrapped it with new function `evolve` that takes the numerical value `n`.

 **You are seeing the pattern, right?**